spiral/docs/framework/scopes.md

 }
 ```

-You are able to use this manager in any of your services, including singletons.
+You can use this manager in any of your services, including singletons.

 ```php
 class HomeController implements SingletonInterface